crazedVic/crudwired/readme.md

     php artisan skele:crud {class}  [--force]

 Generates CRUD components & views for a specified model class.
-If the model does not currently exist, it will be created automatically.
+If the model does not currently exist, it will be created automatically.  **By default the Index livewire component has the middleware = 'auth' disabled, uncomment to remove anonymous access from the generated CRUD views.**

 #### Examples